-- HDS Subscriber ID.
+- HDS Subscriber ID

 - Patient name

 - Contact phone number and mailing address

 - Treating dentist's name

 - Claim number

 - Service being appealed

 - Reason for appeal

 HDS will review your request and provide you with a written response within 30 days.
-If you do not agree with the response, you have the right to file a civil action under section 502(a) of ERISA.
+If you do not agree with the response, you have the right to request a second level review by the Trust Fund and/or file a civil action under section 502(a) of ERISA.